systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

-In order to maximize compatibility with file system implementations and restricted boot loader environments, and to minimize conflicting character use with other progams, file names shall be chosen from a restricted character set:
+In order to maximize compatibility with file system implementations and restricted boot loader environments, and to minimize conflicting character use with other programs, file names shall be chosen from a restricted character set:
 ASCII upper and lower case characters, digits, "+", "-", "_" and ".".
 Also, the file names should have a length of at least one and at most 255 characters (including file name suffix).